Legal Super Bowl Betting With Venmo

-How To Bet On Super Bowl 56 With Venmo
+How To Bet On The Super Bowl With Venmo

-Now that you know how to use Venmo for legal online Super Bowl betting, you’ll need to know how to bet on the Super Bowl itself.
-Basically, as long as you’ve read up on various Super Bowl predictions and have taken a look at the Super Bowl 56 preview, you’re good to go.
+Now that you know how to make deposits and receive payouts using Venmo Super Bowl betting sites, you’ll need to know how to bet on the NFL itself.
+Basically, as long as you’ve read up on various Super Bowl predictions and have taken a look at the Super Bowl preview, you’re good to go.

 All the best Super Bowl betting sites offer the following types of lines and markets, presented in the American moneyline format:

 - Super Bowl Totals Bets (aka Super Bowl Over/Unders)